person-al/person-al.github.io/_posts/2022-06-08-🌰-a-meeting-on-nft-art.md

 title: "\U0001F330 a meeting on nft art"
 ---

 The other day, I met with Commits Vortex, a fellow frequenter of the [Yak Collective](https://www.yakcollective.org/).
-I wanted feedback on [🛠️ Port of Detection]({% post_url 2022-06-03-🛠️-port-of-detection %}), the NFT project I've been tossing around in my head.
+I wanted feedback on [🛠️ Pathfinder]({% post_url 2022-06-03-🛠️-pathfinder %}), the NFT project I've been tossing around in my head.
 Some notes on the meeting:

 **On where the art can go:**
 We discussed the form of Port of Detection for quite some time.
 The way burning is used to challenge the way we think of blockchain ownership was definitely an interesting one, but Commits Vortex noted that there were other mechanisms of the blockchain I could pull into the work: